dini3/Home-Server/README.md

 ```
 ## Misc

 If you have issues with adguard regarding port 53.
-Port 53 is being used at your host machine, that's why you can not bind 53 to host.
+Port 53 is likely being used at your host machine, that's why you can not bind 53.
 ```bash
 sudo systemctl disable systemd-resolved.service sudo systemctl stop systemd-resolved
 ```
-To fix that, you need to edit '/etc/resolv.conf' and add the dns address.
+To fix that, you need to edit `/etc/resolv.conf` and add the dns address.
 This is an example with a common dns address:
 ```
 nameserver 8.8.8.8
 ```
 Once adguard docker container gets running, you can change the dns server of your host to localhost, as you are binding port 53 to the host machine.
-Change again '/etc/resolv.conf' like this
+Change again `/etc/resolv.conf` like this
 ```
 nameserver 127.0.0.1
 ```